 Once that layer is dry, peel off the all the vinyl/contact paper.
 I use a weeding tool but you can use a box cutter.
 Just try not to scrape the paint!
 If you want it rustic looking, you can sand off some edges.
 Apply a top layer of poly or varnish and you’re done!

 Mine sits in between two comfy chairs inviting people to play!
-(SShhhh…I know the checkers are on wrong, but for picture purposes, it stood out better this way!!:) While we’re using the table as a checkerboard board, we can put our drinks and food on the coffee table storage bench that I just made!
+(SShhhh…I know the checkers are on wrong, but for picture purposes, it stood out better this way!!:) While we’re using the table as a DIY chess board or checkerboard board, we can put our drinks and food on the coffee table storage bench that I just made!
 Check out my tutorial here on how to make your own!